Are meta description tags important for SEO?

 In the bygone days of pre-Google search meta tag keywords were quite effective SEO tools.
 The combination with the keywords on a page presented the most important driver that determined whether a page would be shown at the top in SERPs.
 In those days the search engines were quite barbarian by in accordance with current standards.
 Frequently companies paid the major search engines to guarantee that their websites were found at the top of the results for certain keywords.
 Rest assured, Google changed the market radically but the past of meta tags still haunts some SEO specialists which can be traced in numerous articles in which it is stated that meta tag keywords are essential for webmasters.
 To be honest, it is a little bit outdated point of view.

-Nowadays, meta tag keywords are believed far from essential by professional SEO specialists.
+Nowadays, meta tag keywords are believed far from essential by professional SEO specialists and you can click here for more info on that.
 They claim that if keywords are used improperly, they can even be damaging for SEO.
 There is a belief that meta keywords strongly resemble keyword stuffing, a dubious SEO method that referes to situations when webpages are overfilled with keywords.
 The hidden effect can be produced either with by programming or simply by mergin a text color with the background color.
 This technique is often criticized and if revealed can lead to website ban by search engines.
 Of course, meta keywords are not so fraudulent looking and harmful as keyword stuffing, but they are similar to it ibecause they are also far from naturally appear in the code of a page.
 That’s why search engines do not bestow much, if any value to them.
 Majority of the prominent engines disregard them completely.

 If the case is so controversial, perhaps keywords stuffing is not worth at all and SEO specialists should avoid it?